Multiple Active Directory Domains with Identity Manager

 Issue/Introduction

-There is a need to add another Active Directory (AD) domain that will be managed by Identity Manager (IDM).
-This new domain is not in the same network as the existing AD, but IDM can reach it.
-The question is: What is the best practice indicated by Broadcom for managing two different domains in the same IDM?
-Is a separate userstore necessary?
-Assuming that a user in an AD can only make requests for roles made for their domain, would it be through policies with rules filtering by defined user attributes or another method?
+We need to add another Active Directory (AD) domain to be managed by Identity Manager (IDM).
+This new domain is on a different network from the existing AD, although IDM can still reach it.
+What is Broadcom’s recommended best practice for managing two separate AD domains within the same IDM environment?
+Is it necessary to create a separate userstore?

 Environment